 - Eye pain, especially in the morning

-A visit with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang can determine if lagophthalmos is causing or contributing to your dry eye symptoms.
+A visit with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang can determine if lagophthalmos is causing or contributing to your dry eye symptoms.

 Types of Lagophthalmos

 When the eyelids don’t fully close during a blink, this is called “blink lagophthalmos.”
 Blinking keeps the eyes lubricated by spreading the tear film evenly along the eyes’ surface.
 An incomplete blink can lead to dry spots on the eye and other uncomfortable dry eye symptoms.
 Colliding eyelashes or tasks that require a high level of focus (such as working on a computer) can contribute to blink lagophthalmos.